UBC-MDS/diabetes_prediction/README.md

 To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and:

-run the following command at the command line/terminal from the root directory of this project:
+run the following command in the terminal from the root directory of this project:

 ```
 make all